calinux-py/PromptBin/Privacy.md

 PromptBin does not collect analytics, browsing history, account details, or personal information.
 It does not sell or share your data with advertisers or other third parties.

-## Supported AI chat websites

-PromptBin runs only on the supported AI chat websites listed in its permissions.
-It reads and updates the chat message box as needed to detect a shortcut and replace it with your saved prompt.

-When you send a message, the extension may process that outgoing message locally to perform the replacement.
-The completed message is sent directly to the AI service you are using, and that service's own privacy policy applies.

 ## Backups and imports

 You can export your prompt library as a file and import it later.
 Exported files remain under your control, and PromptBin does not upload them anywhere.